Bullies Harassing Military Child

 You can also find tips for dealing with bullying on Facebook here.

 Also, check your son's cell phone for text messages.
 Most teenagers have a cell phone, and they will hide the mean messages from others.
 If you find anything, keep a record of them too.

 Contact the police and file a report.
 The police will be able to give you other resources and advise you about other actions you can take.

 It is frightening that you were attacked by another employee.
-You didn’t say she was arrested or fired for her actions so I assume nothing was done to her.
+You didn't say that she had been arrested or fired for her actions, so I assume nothing was done to her.